G00411367/funddata-assessment/README.md

 This repository contains jupyter notebooks together with other files for the module assessment Fundamentals of Data Analysis.

-The two main parts of the repository consists of :
+The repository consists of :
 1. Practicals

    This folder stores the weekly tasks in jupyter notebook format